-The DPI refers to 'drops per inch' and indicates the quality of an image produced by an Inkjet printer.
-In short, the higher the DPI, the better your printout will look, especially if you want color photos, but a lower DPI means you'll spend less on replacement ink cartridges (which can get pricey).
+The DPI refers to "dots per inch" and indicates the quality of an image produced by an inkjet printer.
+In short, the higher the DPI, the better your printout will look, especially if you want color photos.
+That being said, a lower DPI means you'll spend less on replacement ink cartridges (which can get pricey).
 The DPI you require will depend on what you plan to use your printer for.

 What is the best small printer?

-The best small printer (in our opinion) is the Canon Pixma TR150, which offers wireless printing and a truly compact design that can be easily transported from home to office while not compromising on print quality.
-If you're looking for something with a scanner, then we would opt for the HP Envy 6055e or HP Tango X.
+The best small printer (in our opinion) is the Canon Pixma TR150, which offers wireless printing and a compact design that can be easily transported from home to office or class without compromising print quality.